Skip to content

 Troubleshooting#

-• Cause: Dataset not in correct location or symlink used
+• Cause: Frames not in the correct location

 Problem: "Unable to find image holohub-surgical_scene_recon"#